Wisconsin Supreme Court Strikes Down 1849 Abortion Ban

 The bill’s latest iteration mandates rigid actions for healthcare providers under the threat of criminal and civil penalties.
 These provisions compromise medical training and clinical judgment and deter professionals from providing comprehensive care, particularly in rare and devastating cases involving non-viable pregnancies.

-Ultimately, the “Born-Alive” bill distracts from pressing healthcare needs and undermines public trust in medical professionals.
+Ultimately, critics say the “Born-Alive” bill distracts from pressing healthcare needs and undermines public trust in medical professionals.
 These representatives must instead focus on policies that promote genuine healthcare improvements rather than advancing an extreme ideological agenda out of step with the majority of Americans.

 Photo by Unsplash